zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 ![Lock-In](../assets/posts/vertex/lockin.jpg)

-But fret not, ZenML is the perfect abstraction layer that will make it as easy as pie to quickly switch your pipeline orchestration from local to vertex AI to any of our other Orchestrators.
+But fret not, ZenML is the perfect abstraction layer that will make it as easy as pie to quickly switch your pipeline orchestration from local to Vertex AI to any of our other Orchestrators.

 ## Prerequisites